When we are feeling overwhelmed it is our natural inclination to look for the quick-fix to get us through.

 The truth is there are no quick fixes for the hard things in life.
 Action, sacrifice, and hard work don’t have shortcuts, and how-tos are only great if we apply them to our life.

 I’ve started sharing what my grandmother taught me to my grandson.
-He may be only 2-years-old, but he loves puzzles.
+He may be only 3-years-old, but he loves puzzles.
 Helping him discover the way the pieces fit together has brought back so many memories.

 It is easy to get distracted by the big picture and ALL that we want to do.
 Much like my first puzzle with my grandma – the entire thing can be overwhelming.

-Learning to break our challenges into bite size pieces by focusing on just one corner of the puzzle at a time brings confidence and clarity.
+Learning to break our challenges into bite-size pieces by focusing on just one corner of the puzzle at a time brings confidence and clarity.
 Searching for just one shade of color, or type of shape brings perspective.
 Sometimes a piece is missing from the puzzle, and we are required to go searching, digging deep, to find it.
-Just as each piece is unique and essential to the whole puzzle, our sacrifice, action and hard work are fundamental components to our big picture called life.
+Just as each piece is unique and essential to the whole puzzle, our sacrifice, action and hard work are fundamental components of our big picture called life.